Former Wells Fargo CEO fined $17.5M for sales scandal

 NEW YORK -- Federal regulators have slapped former Wells Fargo Chief Executive John Stumpf with a $17.5 million fine for his role in the bank's sales practices scandal.

-The Office of the Comptroller of the Currency also announced Thursday it was suing five other former Wells Fargo executives for a total of $37.5 million, for their individual roles in the bank's practices.
+The Office of the Comptroller of the Currency also announced Thursday it was suing five other former Wells Fargo executives for a combined total of $37.5 million for their individual roles in the bank's poor practices.
+Two other executives also settled with the OCC, paying million-dollar fines as well.

 This is the first time regulators have punished individual executives for Wells Fargo's wrongdoing.
-The bank has paid hundreds of millions of dollars in fines and penalties for encouraging employees to open up millions of fake accounts in order to meet aggressive sales goals.
+The San Francisco-based bank has paid hundreds of millions of dollars in fines and penalties for encouraging employees to open up millions of fake accounts in order to meet aggressive sales goals.
+Executives like Stumpf did give up tens of millions of dollars in bonuses and pay, but those actions were taken by Wells Fargo itself.

+In its investigation, the OCC laid the blame of Wells Fargo's failures directly at the feet of its former management in its suit against the executives.
+As part of their settlements and lawsuits against these Wells' executives, the OCC seeks to ban all of them from ever working in the banking industry again.

+“The root cause of the sales practices misconduct problem was the Community Bank’s business model, which imposed intentionally unreasonable sales goals and unreasonable pressure on its employees to meet those goals and fostered an atmosphere that perpetuated improper and illegal conduct,” the OCC said in its complaint.

 The two other executives who settled with the OCC and will pay a fine include Hope Hardison, the bank's top human resources executive, and Michael Loughlin, who was the bank's chief risk officer.
 Hardison will pay a $2.25 million fine and Loughlin will pay a $1.25 million fine.